 In the US, workers are paid either hourly or fixed salary.
 Their pay variation is mainly determined by job type, education level, and company practice.

-The majority of US employees are hourly workers, according to data in 2019.
-They account for more than half (58.1%) of employees in the country.
+The majority of US employees are hourly workers, according to 2022 data by the Bureau of Labor Statistics.
+They account for more than half (55.6%) of employees in the country, around 78.7 million workers.

 Factors that affect the average salary in the US

-- Geographical location.
 The different cost of living calculations for each state usually determines how much a person could earn in a month.
-Some states with the highest average salaries include Massachusetts (US$95,264) and New York (US$95,108).

 The average salary in the US compared to offshore countries